 Since the success of the almighty cool Stikfas, lots of companies have kicked back in response with their own super-articulated figures following the same concept, but none of them have kicked as much ass as Hasbro and their awesome Xevoz line, taking the Stikfas idea to the next level with detail and character alongside the uber-articulation and customisation.

 The toy also features a couple of little brochures with character information and other bits and pieces which are very cool.
 Overall, the Sledge Trooper is an exceptionally cool figure, the killer robot toy you always wanted, and you can make him however you like!
-My personal preference has the missile launcher on one hand, the chainsaw on the other with the skinny head and backpack (as hopefully shown to the right) - I call him "Buzzsaw" and he stands alongside Glow in the Dark Monev.
+My personal preference has the missile launcher on one hand, the chainsaw on the other with the skinny head and backpack - I call him "Buzzsaw" and he stands alongside Glow in the Dark Monev.
 Kick ass!